 Her third novel, A Matter of Degrees is a suspense thriller featuring Jessie Mercer, her protagonist from Back to Salem.
 The book was selected as a Golden Crown Literary Award Finalist, as well as a Gaylactic Spectrum Award Nominee for speculative fiction.
 Alex admits this story is not for the faint of heart, which perhaps explains the endorsement of New York Times bestselling author, Lisa Gardner, "Fasten your seatbelt and prepare for a wild ride."

-Her first three novels, originally published by The Haworth Press, were picked up by Bella Books and are being brought back-to-print and in electronic format, Facades in 2011, Back to Salem in 2012, and A Matter of Degrees in 2013.
+Her first three novels, originally published by The Haworth Press, were picked up by Bella Books and are being brought back-to-print and in electronic format, Facades in 2011, Back to Salem in 2012, and A Matter of Degrees in late 2013.

 Alex is well published in the subject of spirituality.
 Her articles can be read on many internet websites and many magazines including, Science of Mind.
 She is a regular contributor as the National New Thought Examiner on examiner.com.